-- Any changes made in NX Studio will be visible when the files are opened using other software. - If desired, you can remove the check from [Do not save original JPEG/TIFF images to subfolder] to save a backup copy of the original, unedited image data.
+- Any changes made in NX Studio will be visible when the files are opened using other software. - If desired, you can select [Save original JPEG/HEIF/TIFF images to subfolder] to save a backup copy of the original, unedited image data.
 The backup copy will be stored in an "Original" folder in the same folder as the edited picture.